-You and your classmates will go on to become key players in nongovernmental organizations, military leaders, editors, district attorneys, central bank governors, chief executives and senior-level government officials.
-You may also serve as heads of state, cabinet ministers, mayors, senators, members of Parliament and Congress as well as state and local officials.
+You and your classmates will go on to become key players in nongovernmental organizations, military leaders, editors, district attorneys, central bank governors, chief executives, and senior-level government officials.
+You may also serve as heads of state, cabinet ministers, mayors, senators, members of Parliament and Congress, as well as state and local officials.

-Regardless of your chosen career path, as an MC/MPA graduate you will lead innovation and change to make profound impact as you address our world’s most complex challenges.
+Regardless of your chosen career path, as an MC/MPA graduate you will lead innovation and change to make a profound impact as you address our world’s most complex challenges.

 Learn how our Office of Career Advancement can be a partner to you while you are an MC/MPA student and, later, as an HKS graduate like Lisa Fitzpatrick MC/MPA 2015, to support you along your unique career journey.